Nice day here in Upstate NY. This is a good time of year for us.

 My brother has my grandfather's original Jubilee.
 It has been used and abused by all of us for most of our lives.

 As kids we all learned to drive on it.
-Some of us did our level headed best to make it go much faster than it was ever meant to go.
+Some of us did our level headed best to make it go much

 We got a new forklift in the truck shop today - I think it's a sign of old age.
 It was a nice surprise, though.